Rory-Tallon/Territory-Wars/README.md

 # Territory-Wars
-A python copy of the flash game Territory wars.
+A Python copy of the flash game Territory wars.
+# Dependencies
+pygame